mainmatter/mainmatter.com/services/training/_posts/2017-11-07-sql-fundamentals.md

     item_type: lecture
     start_time: '9:30'
     duration: 30
-  - title: Boost JOIN performance via INDEXes
+  - title: 'EXERCISE: Boost JOIN performance via INDEXes'
     description: 'You may have noticed that our database query times increased over the last few exercises.
 One contributor to this problem has to do with the JOINs we added in exercise 4.
 Adding an index will tell the database to keep track